roddhjav/pass-import/CONTRIBUTING.rst

 2) Then, you will want to import the class ``MyManagerCSV`` in ``pass_import/managers/__init__.py``.

-3) Add a file named ``tests/assets/db/mymanager[.csv,.xml,...]``. **No Contribution will be accepted without this file.** This file must contain the exported data from *your manager*.
+3) Add a file named ``tests/assets/db/mymanager[.csv,.xml,...]``. **No contribution will be accepted without this file.** This file must contain the exported data from *your manager*.
 It has to be the exact export of the main test password repository.
 This test data can be found in the `tests/assets/references/main.yml`.